ninebillionnamesofgod/Documentation/README.md

 This Organisation has 4 repositories uploaded so Far.

+godio-google-watson
+godio-google-watson uses google speech API and IBM watson API to find instances of God in the .mp3 file.

 godupload is a python script which updates the index.html every sunday with a new .mp3